Assistive cane: Parts of medical canes

 Modern canes may differ from the traditional fixed structure.
 For instance, a quad cane has a base attached to the shaft that provides increased stability by having four ferrules, and an adjustable cane may have two shaft segments telescoping one inside the other to allow adjustment for multiple sizes.

 All cane users who need a walking cane for medical reasons should consult a medical professional before choosing the style that best suits them.
 It is particularly important that the cane be the proper height for the individual user.

+Length and user weight

+For use as a walking aid, it is usually recommended that the length of the stick should be such that the top of the handle reaches the wrist joint when standing up with arms hanging, wearing the footwear to be used with the stick.

+Sticks are rated according to the weight they can bear; this is not just a matter of the weight of the user, but depends upon whether the stick is used for light balance and support, or with a great deal of weight placed on the stick.
+Canes made of carbon fiber or aluminium are stronger than those of the same weight made of other materials such as hardwood.